-For the three and six months ended June 30, 2018 and 2017, the Company did not record a current or deferred income tax expense or benefit due to current and historical losses incurred by the Company.
+For the three and nine months ended September 30, 2018 and 2017, the Company did not record a current or deferred income tax expense or benefit due to current and historical losses incurred by the Company.
 The Company's losses before income taxes consist solely of losses from domestic operations.
-As of June 30, 2018, the Company has recorded a full valuation allowance for deferred tax assets including net operating loss ("NOL") and tax credit carryovers.
+As of September 30, 2018, the Company has recorded a full valuation allowance for deferred tax assets including net operating loss ("NOL") and tax credit carryovers.
 The Tax Cuts and Jobs Act of 2017 ("TCJA" or "2017 Tax Act"), which was signed into law in December 2017, resulted in significant changes to the U.S. corporate income tax system.
 The SEC staff issued Staff Accounting Bulletin ("SAB") 118, which allows companies the ability to record provisional amounts during a measurement period not to extend more than one year beyond the Tax Act enactment date.
 The Company reasonably estimated the effects of the 2017 Tax Act by remeasuring its federal net deferred tax asset as of December 31, 2017.
+Subsequently, the Company finalized its review of the impact of TCJA to the Company during the third quarter of 2018 and determined that there are some minor limitations on the Company's ability to deduct certain executive compensation associated with Internal Revenue Code Section 162(m).
+The Company made necessary adjustments during the quarter in order to Comply with the new Code Section 162(m) rules and regulations as required by TCJA and will monitor executive compensation going forward to make annual adjustments as required to continue to be in compliance with Section 162(m).
+The Company believes no other TCJA changes impact the Company at this time in any significant way that would require any further adjustments to its NOL and tax credit carryovers.
+In addition, the Company believes that there are no other changes as a result of TCJA that would result in a reduction in the Company's ability to utilize net operating loss and tax credit carryovers.
 For additional information related to the TCJA and its impact on the Company, please read Note 13, Income Taxes, in the Company's Annual Report.
-Since the Company has recorded a full valuation allowance, this provisional estimate resulted in no impact to the financial statements.
-As the Company completes its analysis of the 2017 Tax Act, collects and prepares necessary data, and interprets any additional guidance issued by the U.S. Treasury Department, the IRS, and other standard-setting bodies, it may be required to make adjustments to the original provisional estimate, however the Company has not made any material changes to its provisional estimates during the three and six months ended June 30, 2018.
-The Company plans to finalize its review and conclusion of the impact of TCJA before year end in accordance with SAB 118 and adjust its provisional estimates as may be required by the TCJA.